cruzgodar/lapsa/README.md

 ## Installation and Setup

-Add `lapsa.min.js` and `lapsa.min.css` to your project's folder and include them in the html.
+Add `lapsa.min.js` and `lapsa.min.css` to your project's folder and include them in the HTML.
 To use the built-in shelf feature, you'll also need to either add the `icons` folder and its contents or supply your own icons.

-The minimal compatible html file has the following form:
+The minimal compatible HTML file has the following form:

 ```html
 <!DOCTYPE html>